callstackincubator/rock/CI.md

 The easiest way to setup CI for iOS device builds (*.ipa) is to use manual code signing.

-### Code Signing
+### Manual Code Signing

-On order to do that, in Xcode project you need to set up the following:
+In order to set up manual code signing ensure following Xcode project settings:

 Open Target => Signing & Capabilities => Release (tab)

 Make sure that:
   - Automatic code signing is unticked
   - Provisioning Profile is set to your distribution profile